ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 ### GUI
-Basically, progress is displayed at the terminal where you run, and when all runs are finished, the the results are displayed.
+Basically, progress is displayed at the terminal where you run, and when all runs are finished, the results are displayed.
-You could find the "Best config found" in the screen.
+You could find the "Best config found" on the screen.

 To use TensorBoard GUI, run "tensorboard --logdir=./util/autotuner/results/{your experimental name}".
 While TensorBoard running, you can open the webpage http://localhost:6006/ to see the GUI.